mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 # HomeBridge setup

-- log-in to the Homebridge admin console by going to http://host-ip:8581.
+- log-in to the Homebridge admin console by going to `http://[Raspberry Pi IP]:8581`.
 There you can monitor, Install, and configure various plugins.
 - Add `172.18.0.1/32` to your allowed IPS in your client configs to connect to HomeBridge over wireguard (i.e., to connect remotely when out-of-home)

 ### (Optional) Add the Pihole plugin to HomeBridge